aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 I cannot help you, for I am just a cookie.

 ### Let's play! 🎮